 Every once in a while, someone will ask why our cleaning cards have their distinctive “waffle” design with a grid of alternating raised and indented bumps.
 Some of our long-time customers might remember that they weren’t always this way – for years, our standard cleaning card was simply a flat, cotton-lined piece of thin cardboard soaked with rubbing alcohol.
 In fact, it worked basically the same way as an oversized alcohol wipe, only a bit stiffer so as not to get torn apart by the rollers when passing through a scanner.

 That design served its purpose for many years, until we finally replaced it in 2016 with the modern waffle card currently in use for both “original” Digital Check (TellerScan and CheXpress) and SmartSource-branded scanners.
-What’s makes the new cards better, and why did we do it?
+These cards use an improved WaffleTechnology® design developed by our partners at KICTeam, which makes them much more effective at their jobs.
+What makes the new cards better, and why did we do it?
 There are several reasons, including:

 The raised bumps clean the track better.